Adam W. Feinberg

-Associate Professor of Materials Science and Biomedical Engineering, Department of Materials Science and Engineering
+Associate Professor of Materials Science & Engineering and Biomedical Engineering

 EducationPh.D. , Biomedical Engineering from the University of Florida, 2004